Dual Employment for Active Employees

 Generally, federal employees are prohibited from receiving pay from more than one federal government source.
 The laws on dual employment apply to agencies in the executive, legislative and judicial branches, corporations owned or controlled by the government, and nonappropriated fund organizations under the jurisdiction of the armed forces.

-In some limited situations, employees can hold more than one federal job.
-An individual may have more than one federal appointment, but may receive pay from more than one civilian job only when: the jobs total no more than 40 hours of work a week, Sunday to Saturday (excluding overtime); or there is an authorized exception.
+In limited situations, employees can hold more than one federal job: when the jobs total no more than 40 hours of work a week, Sunday to Saturday (excluding overtime); or there is an authorized exception.
 This means an employee on leave without pay from one position may be paid for another position.
 Paid leave, however, counts toward the 40-hour-per week limitation unless there is an authorized exception.

 Authorized exceptions to the limitation on pay for more than 40 hours a week include: